| ||||||||

 at its very best can only approach a theoretical FOUR

-or so best efficiency.
+PERCENT or so best efficiency.
 And, of course, the

 real world never gets anywhere near Carnot.